Fixed and Market Pricing for Cloud Services: Introduction

-\squishlist \item We model a cloud computing service as a queuing system described by a waiting time function and apply techniques from the theory of optimal auctions to analyze it.
+\begin{enumerate}[(i)] \item We combine insights from auction theory with queuing theory: we model a cloud computing service as a queuing system described by a waiting time function, and then apply techniques from the theory of optimal auctions to analyze it.

-\item We show that, in equilibrium, users have a waiting cost threshold that determines whether they participate in the spot market or PAYG.
+\item We characterize agent behavior, and show that, in the unique equilibrium, agents have a waiting cost threshold that determines whether they participate in the spot market or PAYG.
 Moreover, their bids in the spot market are independent of their value for service and increasing in their waiting cost\footnote{Throughout this paper, ``increasing'' means ``strictly increasing.''}.

-\item Using this equilibrium characterization, we provide theoretical and simulation evidence suggesting that operating PAYG in isolation provides a higher expected revenue to the cloud service provider than operating PAYG and a spot market simultaneously. \squishend
+\item Using this equilibrium characterization, we provide theoretical and simulation evidence suggesting that operating PAYG in isolation generally, though not always, provides a higher expected revenue to the cloud service provider than operating PAYG and a spot market simultaneously.
+This is under the assumption that there is no other cost to running a job in the spot market, e.g. that there is not cost in being preempted.

+\item We prove that, taking the PAYG price as a real cost (not just a transfer), agents make \emph{efficient} decisions about whether to join the spot market; we give simulation evidence describing the tradeoffs between efficiency in revenue under each system. \end{enumerate}

+While our results are based on a stylized model of a cloud computing system, we also discuss how the assumptions of our model can be relaxed and the implications of our results for the decision Amazon has made to run a spot market.